hannesdatta/course-dprep/content/docs/course/project/_index.md

 ---
 weight: 3
 title: "Team Project"
-bookCollapseSection: true
+bookCollapseSection: false
 description: " "
 draft: false
 ---

+# Team Project

-## Goal
+## Motivation

-Throughout the course we have touched upon various phases of the data preparation and workflow management pipeline.
-In the team project, we bring together everything we have learned in a more practical setting.
-Together with your team members, you build a data preparation and analyis pipeline from scratch and submit your entire end-to-end workflow.
-This is not only a great refresher on everything you learned, but also gives you a better sense of the added value of Git and Github in a collaborative environment and experience the power of `make` when working with a multitude of files.
-In addition, the building blocks provide code snippets for more advanced functionalities you may want to incorporate into your team project.
+Throughout the course, we have touched upon various phases of the data preparation and workflow management pipeline.
+In the team project, we bring together all that you have learnt.

+Together with your team members, you will
+- build a data preparation and analyis pipeline from scratch, and
+- submit your entire end-to-end workflow via a GitHub repository.

+Working on your team project is not only a great refresher on the course content, but *especially* gives you a better sense of the added value of
+- using Git/GitHub when collaborating with one another, and
+- automation with `make` with a many source code files.

+In addition, the building blocks provide code snippets for more advanced functionalities you may want to incorporate in your team project.

+## Learning Goals

-After completion of the project, students and researchers need to be equipped with the practical skills to manage the data preparation for a complex project themselves.
+After completion of the project, students and researchers need to be equipped with the practical skills to manage the data preparation for a complex, data-intensive research project independently.

-Students work in groups.
-PhD or RM students who take the course can work on their actual research project, if the data is available.

-## Sample Project

-As the focus lies on completing the end-to-end workflow while the tutorials mostly center around a single component, we have developed a [sample project](sample_project.md) that puts everything together and gives you an idea of what we expect in terms of deliverables for the team project.
-In fact, we have made available the original R Markdown files and encourage you to use it as a starting point for your own project.

-## Team Composition
+## Teams

+- Students work in groups
-- Between four to five students per team.
+  - 4-5 students per team
-- You need to subscribe to a team yourself (be present in the live streams for that!).
+  - Allocation during class hours
-- We recommend teams to have agreed upon the project idea prior to the start of the project in week 6 so that you can start right away.
+  - We recommend teams to have agreed upon the overall project idea prior to the start of the project in week 6, so that you can start right away.
+- (External) PhD and research master students auditing this course can work on their own research projects.

 ## Planning

-In weeks 6-8, you will work on a team project.
+The team project runs in weeks 6-8. <!-- In weeks 6-8, you will work on a team project.
 Since the timeline is relatively short, we recommend you to stick to the schedule below.
-Each of the Input, Transformation, Output (ITO) phases corresponds with the template file of the [sample project](sample_project).
+Each of the Input, Transformation, Output (ITO) phases corresponds with the template file of the [sample project](sample_project).-->

 | Week | Stage | Phase |
 |:---- | :---- | :---- |